aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     :::note
     See [Aiven support tiers](https://aiven.io/support-services) and
     [Aiven responsibility matrix](https://aiven.io/responsibility-matrix) for BYOC.
-    Contact the [sales team](mailto:sales@aiven.io) to learn more or upgrade your support tier.
+    Contact your account team to learn more or upgrade your support tier.
     :::

 -   To build your custom cloud with a cloud provider other